sisl/astra-rl/docs/tutorials/quick_start_training.md

     PROMPTS = json.load(f)
 ```

 Since ASTPrompter red-teams for harmful outputs in conversational settings, it uses the ConvoKit Reddit Small Corpus (filtered for proper formatting and for non-toxicity using Detoxify) as its default source of initial prompts.
-This data can be found in [basic examples](https://github.com/sisl/astra-rl/tree/main/examples/GPT2_v_GPT2/).
+This data can be found in the GPT2_v_GPT2 folder in examples.

 The ASTRA-RL toolbox easily supports external prompt datasets or APIs—just ensure the final PROMPTS variable is formatted as a list of strings.